What Are These White Spots on My Skin?

 It is believed that the same accumulated sun damage that causes brown spots also causes white spots.
 Brown spots occur when the cells in your skin that produce color (melanin) have been bombarded by sun damage to the point where they start reproducing and growing abnormally, causing spotty, dark discolorations.

-The white spots you're seeing among the brown spots also are likely a result of sun damage—except instead of making more melanin, the affected areas stop making any melanin at all, causing these areas to completely lose pigment.
+In the case of white spots, instead of making more melanin, areas affected by sun damage stop making any melanin at all, causing these areas to completely lose pigment.
 Although these spots can be unsightly, they are benign.

 How Do I Get Rid of These Spots?